 \section{Introduction}

-Over the past few years, Deep Reinforcement Learning (DRL) has made great progress on several challenging sequential decision-making tasks, such as Atari games~\cite{atari}, board games~\cite{game2} and videos game~\cite {game3}.
-Promising results in DRL rely on reasonable and dense external rewards, which can be difficult to obtain as manually designing a well-defined reward function for each task~\cite{RND} may not feasible.
-The complex design of external incentives and the scarcity of external rewards severely limit the performance of many DRL methods.
+Over the past few years, Deep Reinforcement Learning (DRL) has made great progress on several challenging sequential decision-making tasks, such as Atari games~\cite{atari}, board games~\cite{game2} and videos games~\cite {game3}.
+Promising results in DRL rely on reasonable and dense external rewards, which can be difficult to obtain as manually designing a well-defined reward function for each task may not feasible~\cite{RND}.
+The complex design of external incentives and the scarcity of external rewards severely constrain the performance of many DRL methods.

-For human agents, intrinsic reward is a key factor in exploration, as it motivates people to seek and learn more without extrinsic reward ~\cite{burda2018large,ryan2000intrinsic,smith2005development}.
-Curiosity is a representative intrinsic reward that has recently attracted increasing attention.
-Growing up, people are accustomed to limited external rewards with self-driven motivation.
+For human agents, the intrinsic reward is a key factor in exploration, as it motivates people to seek and learn more without extrinsic reward ~\cite{burda2018large,ryan2000intrinsic,smith2005development}.
+Curiosity is a representative intrinsic reward for DRL and it has recently attracted increasing attention.
+Growing up, people are accustomed to limited external rewards with the self-driven motivation.
 Inspired by human curiosity, some works are proposed to design intrinsic rewards to compensate for the sparse extrinsic rewards in DRL~\cite{liu2021behavior,RND,Disagreemet}.
 Most intrinsic rewards can be divided into two broad categories: count-based methods and prediction-based methods.
-Count-based methods aim to maximize access to less explored states, which are not scalable to large-scale settings~\cite{bellemare2016unifying,10.5555/3172077.3172232,ostrovski2017count,lopes2012exploration,poupart2006analytic,RND}.
-Prediction-based methods train a predictive model that estimates the next state based on state-action pairs, and evaluates the intrinsic reward by the difference between the predicted state and the ground truth of future state~\cite{ICM,Disagreemet,burda2018large,stadie2015incentivizing,active}.
-In this paper, we follow the convention of prediction-based methods due to their superior performance.
+Count-based methods aim to maximize access to less explored states, which are not scalable to large-scale settings~\cite{bellemare2016unifying,10.5555/3172077.3172232,ostrovski2017count,lopes2012exploration,poupart2006analytic,RND }.
+Prediction-based methods train a predictive model that estimates the next state based on state-action pairs, and evaluates the intrinsic reward by the difference between the predicted state and the ground truth state~\cite{ICM,Disagreemet,burda2018large,stadie2015incentivizing,active}.